acarril/acarril.github.io/_posts/2017-06-20-why-vectorize-in-R.md

 *"Hey, but there's a catch: you still need to interpret each value of the vector!"*
 Actually, no, because one key aspect of a vector in R is that all its elements are of the same data type.
 In fact, a number in R is actually a one dimensional vector.
 So passing a whole vector into a function is equivalent to checking just one number, in terms of what the "interpreting part" is concerned about.

 Inside C or Fortran vectors will be processed using loops or some equivalent constructs; there's just no way around it.
-However, since these operations now occur in the compiled code, they run much faster.
+However, since these operations now occur in the compiled code, they run much faster. **Vectorizing cuts down the amount of interpreting that R has to do, which removes overhead and speeds up operations.**

 ## BLASt through your tasks